visheshd/visheshd.github.io/_posts/2015-04-01-5-things-to-remember-while-picking-a-technology-stack-as-a-startup.md

 These are just some of the basic things you head into but as you think about them make a list of user goals you are trying to achieve and your target user profile.

->For example:
+For example:

->
->1.
-Like what kind of user projections are you realistically looking at to support for the first few versions
+1. Like what kind of user projections are you realistically looking at to support for the first few versions
->2.
-Is your primary user base going to be likely an iPhone user
+2. Is your primary user base going to be likely an iPhone user
->3.
-What kind of age group they would fall into.
-This could again give insights into the devices and browsers to
+3. What kind of age group they would fall into.
+This could again give insights into the devices and browsers to expect.
-	expect.
->4.
-What kind of data are you dealing with?
+4. What kind of data are you dealing with?
->5.
-By when do you intend to get it live?
+5. By when do you intend to get it live?

-Startups these days share so much about their stack; you could even look at what others have used to solve a similar and look at options at places like [stackshare.io](http://stackshare.io/trending/tools)
+>Startups these days share so much about their stack; you could even look at what others have used to solve a similar and look at options at places like [stackshare.io](http://stackshare.io/trending/tools)

 ## 2. A decent sized developer community